 The proceeds from the Fund's Bond Programs are used to finance mortgage loans to eligible State borrowers and to establish certain reserves as required by the resolutions.
-The mortgage loans are secured by deeds of trust and approximately 72.57% of all Bond Program loans are subject to coverage under federal or private mortgage insurance or guarantee programs.
+The mortgage loans are secured by deeds of trust and approximately 74.5% of all Bond Program loans are subject to coverage under federal or private mortgage insurance or guarantee programs.
 All bonds are secured by a pledge of all mortgage loan repayments, all proceeds of federal or private mortgage insurance, interest received on any monies or securities held pursuant to the resolutions, and the rights and interest of the Fund in and to the mortgage loans.
 In the event that the Fund fails to comply with the terms of the bond resolutions, the holders of such obligations would have recourse to the unrestricted assets of the Fund.
-Principal and interest paid on bonds and notes payable for the years ended June 30, 2021 and 2020 was \$105,458,000 and \$43,620,000, respectively.
-Total pledged revenues in 2021 and 2020 were \$123,175,000 and \$95,113,000, respectively.
+Principal and interest paid on bonds and notes payable for the years ended June 30, 2022 and 2021 was \$64,264,000 and \$105,458,000, respectively.
+Total pledged revenues in 2022 and 2021 were \$109,380,000 and \$123,175,000, respectively.

 The On-Site Systems Loan Program (the OSLP) was created in September 2007 in partnership with the West Virginia Department of Environmental Protection (the DEP).
 Under this program the Fund may borrow funds from the DEP Clean Water Revolving Loan Fund.
 These funds are then loaned to State residents to upgrade, replace or repair inadequate septic systems.
-Initially, the Board authorized \$1,000,000 for the OSLP and in March 2013 the Board authorized an additional \$1,000,000 for the program.
+Initially, the Board authorized \$1,000,000 for the OSLP and the Board authorized an additional \$1,000,000 in March 2013 and again in May 2022 for the program.
 The Fund is obligated to repay the amount borrowed from the DEP only to the extent the Fund receives payments from loan recipients.
 An allowance for loan losses has been established based on management's review of potential problem loans.
-At June 30, 2021, Bonds & notes payable - noncurrent includes a \$543,000 note payable, net of a \$157,000 loss allowance, due to DEP related to this program under Other Loan Programs.
+At June 30, 2022, Bonds & notes payable - noncurrent includes a \$650,000 note payable, net of a \$114,000 loss allowance, due to DEP related to this program under Other Loan Programs.

 Most bonds issued by the Fund are subject to redemption at the option of the Fund prior to maturity at dates and premiums as set forth in the bond documents.
 To reduce its debt expense, the Fund redeems bonds prior to their stated maturity dates primarily due to excess program revenues, the prepayments of mortgage loans pledged for the repayment of the bonds, excess amounts in the capital reserve funds, and/or from proceeds of refunding bonds.
-During the fiscal years ended June 30, 2021 and 2020, the Fund redeemed or refunded \$68,660,000 and \$8,815,000 of bonds, respectively, at redemption prices that approximated their carrying value.
+During the fiscal years ended June 30, 2022 and 2021, the Fund redeemed or refunded \$35,530,000 and \$68,660,000 of bonds, respectively, at redemption prices that approximated their carrying value.

-The following tables summarize bond and note activity from 2020 to 2021 and 2019 to 2020, respectively.
+The following tables summarize bond and note activity from 2021 to 2022 and 2020 to 2021, respectively.